-where x{wT} is deflated revenue per unit on farm w in year T (T=1,...,10), μ is general mean, α_w is the effect on revenue due to farm w, β_T is the effect on revenue due to year T, and the residual e{wT} is a random variable with mean zero.
-The estimated individual activity revenue per unit for a representative farm for year T is:
+where x{wT} is deflated income per unit on farm w in year T (T=1,...,10), μ is general mean, α_w is the effect on income due to farm w, β_T is the effect on income due to year T, and the residual e{wT} is a random variable with mean zero.
+The estimated individual activity income per unit for a representative farm for year T is:

-$$\hat{x}{T} = \hat{\mu} + \hat{\beta}{T} \tag{3}$$
+$$\hat{x}T = \hat{\mu} + \hat{\beta}T \tag{3}$$

 We then removed from the panel data the farm-specific effects caused by different management practices, soil quality etc., $\hat{\alpha}w$, and unexplained white noise, \hat{e}{wT} .
-We adjusted for trend by regressing the estimated $\hat{x}{.T}$ from Eq.
-(3) against time, T, for each activity.
+We adjusted for trend by regressing the estimated $\hat{x}{.T}$ from Equation (3) against time, T, for each activity.
 We then added the residuals of this regression for each year to our predicted trend value from the regression for the planning year in order to construct de-trended series (row 4 and 5 in Table 1).
-To reflect the chance that similar conditions to those in each of the data years will prevail in the planning period, we assigned equal probabilities to the historical years or 'states of nature' 1993 to 2002.
+To reflect the chance that similar conditions to those in each of the data years will prevail in the planning period, we assigned, for simplicity, equal probabilities to the historical years or 'states of nature' 1993 to 2002.

 Both national and international developments imply that Norwegian agricultural policy will change in the future.
 In that case, historical data are not relevant in our decision model.
-We therefore elicited from an expert group of agricultural researchers the subjective marginal distributions of the individual activity revenues.
-From these experts we received judgements of the lowest, highest and most likely values of individual revenue for the next 2-3 years.
-Then, assuming that the individual subjective revenues per unit were approximately triangularly distributed, we calculated means and standard deviations, as shown in row 7 and 8 of Table 1.
+We therefore elicited from an expert group of agricultural researchers the subjective marginal distributions of the individual activity incomes.
+From these experts we received judgements of the lowest, highest and most likely values of individual income in the future.
+Then, assuming that the individual subjective incomes per unit were approximately triangularly distributed, we calculated means and standard deviations, as shown in row 7 and 8 of Table 1.